Natural vegetation and wildlife of Andhra Pradesh

 The state of Andhra Pradesh is considered one of the rich 123 bio-diversified states in India.
 Natural vegetation (flora) and animal life (fauna) depend mainly on climate, relief, and soil.
 Krishna and Godavari are the two largest rivers flowing through the state.
 The Andhra Pradesh Forest Department deals with protection, conservation and management of forests.

 Natural vegetation

-The total forest cover of Andhra Pradesh is 22,862 km2.
+The total forest cover of Andhra Pradesh is 37,258 km2.
 The Eastern Ghats region is home to dense tropical forests, while the vegetation becomes sparse as the Ghats give way to the Deccan Plateau, where shrub vegetation is more common.

 Fauna

-The varied diversity of fauna includes Bengal tiger, Indian leopard, hyenas, blackbucks, sambars, and sea turtles.
+The varied diversity of fauna includes Bengal tiger, Indian leopard, dholes, blackbucks, sambars, and sea turtles.
 The dense forests in mountains offer habitat to the wildlife.
 The state government declared certain areas as wildlife sanctuaries and national parks.

 National parks and zoo parks

 Indira Gandhi Zoological Park is located in Visakhapatnam.
 It is one of the largest zoos of India, spread over an area of 625 acres.
 It was named after Indira Gandhi, the former Prime Minister of India and was opened in 1977.
 There are eighty species with 800 animals.
 Hippopotamus and crocodiles are the special animals conserved.